Quant Ratings Updated on 87 Stocks

 This Week’s Ratings Changes

-Given NVIDIA’s blowout earnings, the company continues to hold an A-rating in Portfolio Grader.
-However, following last week’s volatility, I decided to revise my Portfolio Grader recommendations for 87 other big blue chips.
-Of the 87 stocks, 30 were downgraded from a B-rating (Buy) to a C-rating (Hold), and 11 were downgraded from a C-rating to a D-rating (Sell).
+After taking a close look at the latest institutional buying pressure and each company’s financial health, I decided to revise my Portfolio Grader for 87 big blue chips.
+Of these 87 stocks, 33 were downgraded from a B-rating (Buy) to a C-rating (Hold), and 21 were downgraded from a C-rating to a D-rating (Sell).

 Chances are that you have at least one of these stocks in your portfolio, so you may want to give this list a skim and act accordingly.